cloudamatic/mu/modules/mu/groomers/README.md

-A `MU::Groomer` object is the generic interface to host configuration platforms, used so that other parts of Mu can operate on nodes without needing to know specifics about how to operate Chef vs. Puppet vs. Ansible, etc.
+A `MU::Groomer` object is the generic interface to host configuration platforms, used so that other parts of Mu can operate on nodes without needing to know specifics about Chef or its ilk.

-It is create for and invoked from `MU::Cloud::Server` objects during certain phases of their creation and upkeep, to manage host-level configuration and to share metadata amongst other objects in a deployment.
+`MU::Groomer` objects are created for and invoked from `MU::Cloud::Server` objects during certain phases of their creation and upkeep.
+They run recipes/manifests/scripts to manage the host's configuration and share metadata from the rest of a Mu deployment.

 Any Groomer plugin must implement the following instance methods: